emanuelnlopez/flutter-credit-card-wallet/README.md

 - The app doesn't require internet access at all.
 - App screenshots and app switcher preview will be disabled in the final release
 - Card data will be visible one at a time.
 It won't be possible to see all the information at once
+- The app will report if it detects that it is running on a rooted device

 ## Screenshots